o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 Next, in the ArduinoIDE, delete the existing template code.
 Then, paste the code you just copied.

-Before we can continue, we need to register your ESP32 device with Iot Ensemble
+Before we can continue, we need to register your ESP32 device with IoT Ensemble

 ## Part 5 - Configuring IoT Ensemble

 Before we can tell your device where to send data, we first need somewhere to send the data.
 There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
-Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it avaiable downstream for use in other applications.
+Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it available downstream for use in other applications.

 Follow these steps to create a new device in IoT Ensemble.
 For more details on the full IoT Ensemble experience, check out our [full documentation](../getting-started/connecting-first-device).